hwaterke/fs-indexer/README.md

 # Installation

 For the hashing function, you need to install `b3sum` and `xxh128sum`.
+In order to extract exif information from images and videos, you need to install `exiftool`.

-On a Mac, this can be achieved with `brew install b3sum xxhash`
+On a Mac, this can be achieved with `brew install b3sum xxhash exiftool`.

 # Usage